HOW MUCH IS THIS REALLY WORTH? A CONSIGNORS GUIDE TO PRICING.

 3) There are some instances where an item has an inflated value, use the “eBay Test”.

 4) “eBay Test” Go to ebay.com and click on the Sell page.
 They have made it very easy by including a “What is it worth?” box.
 Enter the name of your item, and it will give you the average price “sold” in the last 30 days.
 It is important to search for “sold” prices, as the prices on the unsold items aren’t relevant because the seller didn’t sell the item.
 For example “Marc Jacobs Blake” had 23 handbags sold and an average price of $360.
 The FMV would be $360 unless your bag was a limited run or in mint condition with tags.

 5) There will always be exceptions: Items that are in too poor of shape to be resold, items that are so out of date that 1% of retail would be FMV and on the other hand items like Hermes Birkin bags that may be worth more than their original retail price due to their rarity.

-Note: Remember that 1994 formal you paid $300 is not worth more to the new buyer because you wore it to your senior prom with Mr. McDreamy.
+Note: Remember that 1994 formal you paid $300 is not worth more to the new buyer because you wore it to your senior prom with Mr./Mrs. McDreamy.
 That emotional value is not typically passed on in pricing.
-Unless of course you really went to prom with Patrick Swayze and have pictures to include with the dress.
+Unless of course you really went to the prom with Patrick Swayze or Heather Locklear and have the pictures.